ThisisBankole/championship-clubs-finance/README.md

 - **JavaScript**: Frontend interactivity and visualization.
 - **HTML/CSS**: User interface components.
 - **Shell Scripts**: Automation and deployment scripts.
+- This project is self-hosted in my Pi home lab.
+- Content management for this project is handled via a self-hosted Strapi CMS.

 ## Getting Started